comworkio/mastodon-term-services/README.md

 You'll find the plain html you can adapt for your own instances here: [terms.html](./terms.html)

+You'll also find our rules and banned instances here: [config.yaml](./config.yaml)

+The source repository is automatically applying the configuration in a gitops way using this [python project](./admin).

 ## Table of content

 [[_TOC_]]

 ## Licence

-This document is under the CC-BY-SA originally adapted from the [Discourse privacy policy](https://github.com/discourse/discourse).
+The [terms.html](./terms.html) is under the CC-BY-SA originally adapted from the [Discourse privacy policy](https://github.com/discourse/discourse).

+The python [admin](./admin) code is under the apache 2.0 licence.

 ## Git repositories